Natural Environment

 Our grounds crew uses numerous battery powered tools and outdoor equipment to maintain our natural environments.
 Battery powered tools offer the same power and performance as gas-powered tools without the mess, fumes, vibration, and noise associated with equipment powered by fossil fuel.
 They have zero emissions and are quiet around classrooms, offices, and residence halls.

-Many of these tools and equipment were funded by the Student Sustainability Committee.
-Learn how you can get funding.
+Many of these tools and equipment were funded by the Sustainability Fund.
+Learn how you can get funding for a sustainability project.

 Natural Environments at Illinois State